alexjbest/partiiiessay/README.md

 My part III essay on Serre's conjecture.

-This repository holds both tex source and pdfs of a few references.
+This repository holds tex source and the letexed pdf.